Min-max minimal surfaces, horizons and electrostatic systems: Introduction

 \begin{thmB} Consider a complete electrostatic system $(M^3,g,V,E)$, such that $\Lambda + |E|^2> 0$.
 Let $\Omega_1, \Omega_2$ be connected maximal regions where $V \neq 0$, such that $\overline\Omega_i$ is compact and let $\si = \partial\Omega_1\cap\partial\Omega_2 \subset V^{-1}(0)$ be unstable.
 Suppose $\partial\Omega_i\setminus \si$ is either empty or strictly stable, for $i=1,2$.
 Then $\si$ is the solution of a one-parameter min-max problem for the area functional in $(M,g)$ and has index equal to one. \end{thmB}

-It is important to highlight that Theorem B applies when $E \equiv 0$, and it is a new result even in this case.
 The examples to have in mind concerning this result are the system obtained from the round $3$-sphere choosing $\si$ as the equator, and the de-Sitter Reissner-Nordstr\"om system choosing $\si$ as one of the unstable components of $V^{-1}(0)$ (see Section \ref{ME}).
+Under the assumptions of Theorem B, if $\partial\Omega$ has a degenerate component (section \ref{sec:index}), although we could not prove that $\si$ is the solution of a min-max problem, we were still able to prove that it has index one.